wilsonzlin/minify-html/README.md

 Don't decode any valid entities into their UTF-8 values.

-#### `--MXprocessConditionalComments`
+#### `--MXconditionalComments`

-Don't process the contents of conditional comments, including downlevel-revealed conditional comments.
+Don't minify the contents of conditional comments, including downlevel-revealed conditional comments.

 #### `--MXremoveAttributeQuotes`